Bernardo-MG/mule-ws-security-soap-example/readme.md

 * JDK 7
 * OpenJDK 7

-It will require a Mule runtime environment.
-For development this is taken care by the [Anypoint Studio][anypoint-studio].
+It also requires a Mule runtime environment.
+For development this can be taken care by the [Anypoint Studio][anypoint-studio].

 All other dependencies are handled through Maven, and noted in the included POM file.
 This includes the plugins used for running the demo in an embedded web server.